Indiana University School of Medicine: Rivalry with Purdue University

-Incorporation of Purdue and move to Indianapolis
+Incorporation of Purdue's school and move to Indianapolis

-To resolve their ongoing dispute, IU and Purdue leaders, along with their supporters, sought approval from the Indiana General Assembly to operate their own schools of medicine in Marion County.
-Following a lengthy multi-month debate, Purdue president Winthrop E. Stone relented.
-In April 1908 IU and Purdue reached an agreement that consolidated IUSM in Bloomington; the State College of Physicians and Surgeons in Indianapolis; and the Indiana Medical College, the School of Medicine of Purdue University and retained the name Indiana University School of Medicine.
-On February 26, 1909, the state legislature formally authorized IU to operate a medical school in Marion County and clearly mandated that IU assume total responsibility for the state's public medical school.
-The state legislature's authorization allowed IU to operate its own medical school in Marion County and enabled IU's medical students to complete all four years of their medical education in Indianapolis or remain in Bloomington for their first year before transferring.
+To resolve their ongoing dispute, the leaders of IU and Purdue, along with each of their supporters, sought approval from the Indiana General Assembly to operate their own schools of medicine in Marion County, with the 1907 legislative session hearing proposals from both IU and Purdue to operate separate schools.
+Divided over competing loyalties to IU or Purdue (the state's largest public schools and historic rivals), legislators debated for months, with neither bill being passed.
+Eventually, Purdue's president, Winthrop E. Stone, relented and was hailed as a peacemaker, stating that Purdue should leave medical education to IU since it was not central to Purdue's mission as an agricultural and mechanical university and because the problem was so disruptive.
+In April 1908, IU and Purdue reached an agreement that incorporated the SCPS and the Purdue School of Medicine into the school of medicine in Bloomington and retained the name Indiana University School of Medicine.
+The agreement additionally stipulated that the school be governed by a board of directors consisting of representatives from IU, Purdue, and the Indiana State Medical Association.
+This shared governance came to an end on February 26, 1909, when the state legislature formally authorized IU to operate a medical school in Marion County and clearly mandated that IU assume total responsibility for the state's public medical school.
+The state legislature's authorization enabled IU's medical students to complete years two through four of their medical education in Indianapolis or remain in Bloomington for their first two years before transferring.
+Students still had to complete at least one year in Bloomington.